 Academic Essay Writing

-The full Academic Essay Writing course runs for 9 or 10 weeks and aims to give students a clear idea of how to approach writing an academic essay.
+The full Academic Essay Writing course in term 1 of 2020 runs for 6 weeks and aims to give students a clear idea of how to approach writing an academic essay.
 As well as looking at academic conventions connected with academic writing, the classes will also introduce strategies to ensure that writing tasks are completed effectively.
-The course will be very practical and will involve writing practice in classes as well as some homework.
+The course will be very practical and will involve working through asynchronous online materials with writing practice as well as online synchronous sessions.

 Areas covered will include: